allistera/Bookmark-AI/extension/README.md

   - No default - you must configure this before first use
   - Format: `https://bookmark-ai.[your-cloudflare-account].workers.dev`
   - Get this URL after deploying your Cloudflare Worker

-- **Prepend Folder** (Optional): Custom root folder to prepend to all bookmark paths
-  - Leave empty to save directly to category folders
-  - Example: Set to "Allisters Bookmarks" to save bookmarks under that folder
-  - Supports nested folders: "My Bookmarks/AI Organized"

 ### API Configuration